How to Clean and Descale Your Espresso Machine (to keep it performing)

 Citric acid vs. vinegar vs. a commercially-produced descaling product is a personal choice.

-You can find this in health food stores, in some grocery stores or on Amazon.com here.
+You can find this in health food stores, in some grocery stores or online here.

 However, you should know that there are citric acid descaler pros and cons.